-I’d then spend my own time Googling it and figuring it out, then emailing back.
+I’d then spend my own time searching Google and figuring it out, then emailing back.
 I’d much rather do my own research than ask someone else to do it for me.

-At the least you should be able to perform basic functions in Excel, but depending upon your job, you would be wise to learn how to efficiently deal with large sets of data.
+At the very least, you should be able to perform basic functions in a spreadsheet.
+But depending on your job, you would be wise to learn how to efficiently deal with large sets of data.

 You will most likely need to pull data from various sources at some point.
-You may have to audit a website.
+You may have to do a technical audit on a website.

-There are so many tools out there and so many sources for information.
-It’s critical that you can figure out where to look and how to get what you need.
+There are so many tools and sources for information that it’s critical you can figure out where to look and how to get what you need.

 14. Using Google Analytics

-You can get so much information from Google Analytics that it would be crazy not to try and master it.
+You can get so much information from Google Analytics that it would be a real missed opportunity not to try and master it.